AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ## Act 3: Ank'Harel (Chapter 4)

 - The characters arrive in Ank'Harel and explore the city
-- The characters choose a faction and complete at least 2 missions to earn full membership into the group
+- The characters choose a faction and complete 2 missions to earn full membership into the group
+- The characters complete a 3rd mission to learn about the corrupting element ruidium, the existence of the Drowned City of Cael Morrow, and the existence of the Netherdeep.
 - LEVEL 8
-- The characters complete a third mission to learn about the corrupting element ruidium, the existence of the Drowned City of Cael Morrow, and the existence of the Netherdeep.

 ### Faction Missions